mikehardy/google-analytics-java/README.md

 Release Notes
 ==
+Version 2.0.4
+--
+* Compatibility - removed slf4j-simple from test to prevent dependency pollution (#20)
+* Enhancement - added more API abilities to manipulate sampling, and added sampling test

 Version 2.0.3
 --
-Compatibility - Altered Core and OkHttpClientImpl so it worked with minSDK / API15 on Android
+* Compatibility - Altered Core and OkHttpClientImpl so it worked with minSDK / API15 on Android

 Version 2.0.2
 --
-Error - Fixed #11 - not closing OkHttp response body in postBatch() Enhancement - Fixed #16 - implemented basic sampling strategy with GoogleAnalyticsConfig.setSamplePercentage(int)
+* Error - Fixed #11 - not closing OkHttp response body in postBatch()
+* Enhancement - Fixed #16 - implemented basic sampling strategy with GoogleAnalyticsConfig.setSamplePercentage(int)
-Enhancement - request parameters are alphabetically ordered so they are predictable now Build - fix javadoc generation on JDK10+
+* Enhancement - request parameters are alphabetically ordered so they are predictable now
+* Build - fix javadoc generation on JDK10+

 Version 2.0.1 - Oct 02 2018
 --